micro-community/Notice/how-to-start.md

 + Publish your developing project to [Micro-Community](https://github.com/micro-community) with no considering.

-+ Create a Idea Repo and try to start coding.
++ Create an Idea Repo and try to start coding.

 + Open your Unstable Componentes to [Micro-Community](https://github.com/micro-community) with no considering.

 + Publish your Draft Code to [Micro-Community](https://github.com/micro-community) with no considering.

-+ Open discussion with members in a idea repo.
++ Open discussion with members in an idea repo.